 EAN 13 vector and raster file formats

 Whenever possible, EAN 13 codes should be stored in a vector format, preferrably PDF.
-All current Softmatic barcode generators create codes as dependency-free CMYK PDFs with "pure black", i.e. C0 M0 Y0 100K.
+All current Softmatic barcode generators create codes as dependency-free CMYK PDFs with "pure black", i.e. C0 M0 Y0 K100.
 Avoid so called "rich blacks" (e.g. C50 M50 Y50 K100) which can cause issues with mis-aligned printing plates.
 SVG is an alternative but can cause conversion problems in pre press because CMYK color representation within an SVG is not widely supported.
 When using vector formats is not an option, CMYK-TIFFs are the second best choice, followed by PNG.
 Lossy formats like JPEG should be avoided.

 Older versions of the Softmatic barcode generators would also create EAN codes as EPS.
 This format is no longer recommended as the EPS format is now considered unsafe; many applications will no longer import EPS files (example).